microsoft/Windows-AppConsult-PWALab/Manual/README.md

 > Can you guess why we are seeing a broken page?

 When we have registered the Service Worker, we have cached only the HTML pages.
-However, the Contoso Dashboard application is composed also by styles defined in CSS files; or by scripts stored in JavaScript files.
-None of them has been added in the cache.
+However, the Contoso Dashboard application is composed also by styles defined in CSS files; by scripts stored in JavaScript files; etc. However, none of them has been added in the cache.

 We can verify that this is indeed the case with the developer tools.
 Move to the **Network** tab.
 You will notice how the **index.html** is indeed being returned by the Service Worker, while all the other requests are failing: